 One of our favorites is Kau Kee right in the heart of Central.
-Aimed at locals rather than tourists, the cheap, noodle and rice dishes here deliver a classic Cantonese menu and are proof that you would be wasting your money spending a fortune on Hong Kong food.
+Aimed at locals rather than tourists, the cheap noodle and rice dishes here deliver a classic Cantonese menu and are proof that you would be wasting your money spending a fortune on Hong Kong food.
 These basic neighborhood diners make the best flavors in town.
-With strip lighting and stools there's little to recommend the interior but once you dig into the BBQ pork and rice or beef brisket you'll never look back.
+With strip lighting and stools, there's little to recommend about the interior, but once you dig into the BBQ pork and rice or beef brisket, you'll never look back.

 Drunken meats, shrimp buns and oversized crabs are just some the dishes that make Shanghainese food second only to Cantonese on Hong Kong plates.

-While Beijing cuisine hasn't made quite the splash around the world that many of competitor cuisines have, in Hong Kong it's popular.
-There are similarities with many other Chinese cuisines but with more an accent of flavor because of the colder climate; instead of rice expect pancakes and thick noodles as well as strongly flavored bean based sauces.
+While Beijing cuisine hasn't made quite the splash around the world that many competitor cuisines have, it's popular in Hong Kong.
+There are similarities with many other Chinese cuisines but with more an accent of flavor because of the colder climate; instead of rice, expect pancakes and thick noodles as well as strongly flavored bean based sauces.

-Hong Kong stalwart Spring Deer has been getting Beijing food right for years and there is little reason to look past this dingy restaurant on the main stretch of Tsim Sha Tsui.
-The depressing facade is matched by an equally unimpressive bland interior but don't be dissuaded the food is faultless.
+Hong Kong stalwart Spring Deer has been serving up Beijing food right for years, and there is little reason to look past this dingy restaurant on the main stretch of Tsim Sha Tsui.
+The depressing facade is matched by an equally unimpressive bland interior, but don't be dissuaded because the food is faultless.
 Don't miss the crispy Peking Duck – which consistently earns rave reviews – although booking in advance is highly recommended.